-Proposals to privatize Social Security are not new.
-They’ve been around for at least 30 years, when politicians and think tanks suggested private investment accounts as an option to address the program’s financial problems.
-Those problems are still around — and so are calls in some quarters to privatize it.
+His idea might be a tough sell, however.
+As the senator pointed out in The Dispatch podcast, “Entitlement Reform,” a resolution would require a president to be involved — something he says neither former president Donald Trump nor President Joe Biden seems willing to do.
+The other factor is that proposals for privatizing Social Security are not new — they’ve been around for at least 30 years.
+At that time, politicians and think tanks suggested private investment accounts as an option to address the program’s financial problems.
+Those problems are still around and so are calls in some quarters to privatize it.

-Here are three reasons why privatizing Social Security might be a good idea.
+Here are two reasons why privatizing Social Security might be a good idea.

 More From GOBankingRates